alexeydevederkin/ExceptionAnalyzer/README.md

 # ExceptionAnalyzer

-This is exception analyzer for one problem of coding championship.
+This is an exception analyzer for one of the coding championship problems.

 Imagine a language with this syntax: